New Year, New Home: Get on the property ladder in 2024

 On Share to Buy, you can view thousands of property listings all across the country to help you narrow down your search.
-You can use filters such as tenure, number of bedrooms, location and accessibility to hone in on your ideal abode, and can even register to receive alerts when new properties that fit your criteria are announced by email.
+You can use filters such as tenure, number of bedrooms, location and accessibility to hone in on your ideal property, and can even register to receive alerts when new homes that fit your criteria are announced by email.

 What services are available to first time buyers?

 Buying your first home can be incredibly daunting, but there are lots of companies and firms offering services to help you on your way.

 You may wish to work with a mortgage advisor who can look into your finances and make an assessment on how much you may be able to borrow.
 They will also be able to provide you with a mortgage offer in principle which proves to sellers that you can afford what’s on the table.